joshgerdes/jekyll-uno/_drafts/day-in-the-life-of-a-tech-lead.md

 * Build what you can't buy.
 Buy what you can't live without
 * Make your work visible.
 Shift your value to performance.
 * Work is never completed.
 Establish feedback loops.

-  Target high impact problems.
+* Target high impact problems.
 * Log what's useful, monitor what matters, alert on what's actionable
 * Empower others while making sure that everything is auditable, standardised.

-The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn") for independent consulting on Ways of Working, Continuous improvements, I had attended a few of their workshops on ways of working, consulting and learnt about this kind of thinking.
+The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn") for independent consulting on Ways of Working, Continuous improvements; I attended a few of their workshops on ways of working, consulting, and learning about this kind of thinking.

-Overall, Information Technology roles are now blending disciplines, that once required
+Overall, I have noticed that Information Technology roles are now blending disciplines that were once required. specific job roles _(ie Business Analyst, Service Delivery Manager, Developer, Architect),_ although pure technical roles still exist with Cloud technologies, different skillsets are required to get the most value out of technology stacks.